 This would also be perfectly served with a scoop of vanilla ice cream

 The Groovy Food Company’s Virgin Organic Coconut Oil (283ml), RRP £4.99, is available nationwide at Tesco, Waitrose, Ocado, Asda, Morrison’s and the 500ml is available at Tesco and Amazon, RRP £7.99

 The Groovy Food Company’s Organic Coconut Sugar (500g), RRP £4, is available nationwide at Tesco, Sainsbury’s, Holland & Barrett, Lakeland, Ocado

 The Groovy Food Company’s Organic Coconut Flour (500g), RRP £3.80, is available nationwide at Tesco, Sainsburys, Waitrose, Lakeland’s, Ocado, Holland & Barrett, Amazon, Morrisons

-To view the full collection of The Groovy Food Company’s recipes you can visit their website.
+To view the full collection of products and recipes visit The Groovy Food Company’s website.

 Have you seen our giveaways?
 There his something for everyone!